5ad45ae1-515a-493b-b236-a958a1051c53

 Platforms Sell Attention; Creators Need Income

-Social platforms generate revenue primarily through advertising.
-Their optimization focuses on three key metrics:
+Social platforms generate revenue primarily through advertising, optimizing for three key metrics:

-Time on platform: Determines the ad inventory available for sale.
-Longer session durations mean more ad impressions and, consequently, more revenue.
+• Time on platform: This determines the ad inventory available.
+Longer sessions mean more ad impressions and, consequently, more revenue.

-Content volume: Ensures endless scrolling feeds that maximize engagement.
-The platform needs a constant flow of content to prevent users from leaving.
+• Content volume: A constant flow of content ensures endless scrolling feeds that maximize engagement and prevent users from leaving.

-Engagement signals: Help algorithms identify content that keeps users scrolling the longest.
+• Engagement signals: These help algorithms identify content that keeps users scrolling the longest.
 Comments, shares, and likes become proxy metrics for content that drives platform goals.

 The Take Rate

 Platform take rates reveal where value actually flows.
 According to recent analysis of platform economics, platforms collect anywhere from 10% to 90% of creators' revenue.
-Roblox, for instance, retains approximately 75% under its standard virtual currency model, while platforms like Etsy and Spotify operate at lower effective rates.
+For instance, Roblox retains approximately 75% under its standard virtual currency model, while platforms like Etsy and Spotify operate at lower effective rates.

-These numbers aren't arbitrary; they reflect the actual cost structure of attention-based business models.
+These numbers aren't arbitrary; they reflect the cost structure inherent in attention-based business models.
 Platforms need massive infrastructure to serve billions of users, sophisticated algorithms to optimize engagement, and sales teams to secure advertising deals.
-That infrastructure costs money, and creators fund it through reduced payouts.
+Creators fund this infrastructure through reduced payouts.

 Why Attention Doesn't Convert to Income